top of page

 TYPES OF SERVICES

-Nohopapa Hawaiʻi’s platform is to increase awareness of our collective responsibility to document, preserve, and protect knowledge concerning historic properties and cultural resources.
-We research and gather this knowledge through integrated approaches rooted in historical land research and cultural understanding of place.
-More specifically, our company offers the following types of services to help you deepen your knowledge base about your land and help in your planning:
+Nohopapa Hawaiʻi offers studies and services that deepen knowledge and connection to place and support our collective responsibility to document, preserve, protect, and responsibly steward wahi kūpuna and other cultural resources.
+We research and gather knowledge through integrated approaches rooted in historical land research and cultural understanding of place.
+We offer the following studies and services to inform your land management and stewardship:

 Historical Research